-Arnold P. Alamon’s Wars of Extinction: Discrimination and the Lumad Struggle in Mindanao narrates the continuing struggle of the Lumads, the indigenous peoples of Mindanao, particularly concerning their ancestral domain, fending off development aggression and their fight towards self-determination.
+Arnold P. Alamon’s Wars of Extinction: Discrimination and the Lumad Struggle in Mindanao narrates the continuing struggle of the Lumad, the indigenous peoples of Mindanao, particularly concerning their ancestral domain, fending off development aggression and their fight towards self-determination.
 Alamon, who teaches sociology at the Mindanao State University-Iligan Institute of Technology, brings us to the front line of the plights of the indigenous communities.

-While the book focuses on the experiences of the Lumads, it essentially reflects the struggle of all the indigenous peoples in the Philippines.
+While the book focuses on the experiences of the Lumad, it essentially reflects the struggle of all the indigenous peoples in the Philippines.
 So if you want to further understand the precarious situation of the indigenous peoples, reading this book will be a good start.
 Here are five things you can take away from doing so.

 1. Revisiting Mindanao

 Some Filipinos, especially those in the north, often perceive Mindanao as an unstable region because of the presence of separatist movements and the constant threat of terrorism.
 As someone from Mindanao, I’m still occasionally asked, albeit humorously, if I eat bombs for breakfast by some of my “northern” friends.

 However, on a more positive side, Mindanao is also perceived as a melting pot of cultures where the Lumad, Muslim and Christian lives intertwine.
 The region also boasts abundance in natural resources.
 Different ethnolinguistic groups such as the Cebuano and Ilonggo now dominate some of the major cities and more recently, there has been a growing Ilocano population as well.